mandeepsharmax/Ansible-DO/README.md

 # Juniper Ansible Day one Book.
-I am following Juniper Ansible Day One book to test and try all the codings.
+test and try all the codings from Juniper's Ansible Day One book.

  -Ansible-DO contains:
    -hosts: file contains the mgmt IP of the nodes I am using for the tests. you can download and amend the hosts name as per your need.
    -ansible-cfg: you know what it does :)